dlambertpdx/address-book/README.md

 # Open project files in atom (or editor of choice)
 $ atom .

-# Or view function project by opening index.html in browser
+# Or view functional project by opening index.html in browser
 ```

 ## Technologies Used